 2.2 Admission Requirements

-- Be a) at least 17 years old with a high school diploma or equivalent or, b) age 19+ (see 2.2.2 Minimum Age Eligibility).
+- Be a) at least 17 years old with a high school diploma or equivalent or b) age 18+ (see 2.2.3 Minimum Age Eligibility).

-- Attend a weekly gathering every Thursday evening (see 5.0 Gatherings).
+- Attend a weekly gathering (see 5.0 Gatherings).

-- Complete an English language assessment (for non-native English speakers) (see 2.3 English Language Assessment).
+- Complete an English Placement Assessment (for non-native English speakers) (see 2.3 English Placement Assessment).

 - Live within a reasonable commuting distance of a PathwayConnect site.
 (Search for a location.)

-- Strive to live by the BYU-Idaho Honor Code.
+- Strive to live by the CES Honor Code.

 The following are not required to participate in PathwayConnect:

 - Application fee

 - Ecclesiastical endorsement